Home > Library > research paper > Literature Review

 Focus Its primary focus is new knowledge.
 It focuses on existing knowledge.

-Structure It involves an abstract, introduction, literature review, methodologies, results and conclusion section.
-It involves an introduction, main body and conclusion section.
+Structure It involves an abstract, introduction, literature review, methodologies, results, and a conclusion section.
+It involves an introduction, main body, and conclusion.

 Tone The tone can be both argumentative and persuasive when presenting new findings.
 The tone is objective and informative.